ovh/docs/pages/cloud/private-cloud/vsphere_edit_user/guide.en-gb.md

 ## Objective

-You can associate a name, first name, phone number, and email address with the vSphere user in your Private cloud.
-The e-mail address can allows validation by token.
+You can associate a name, first name, phone number, and email address with a vSphere user in your Private Cloud.
+The email address allows validation by token.

-**Learn how to associate an email address with your vSphere user**
+**Learn how to associate an email address with your vSphere user.**

 ## Requirements